selfagency/open-communities/.github/codepilot-instructions.md

 Please read the file `ai-docs/svelte.txt` at the root of this project which includes the full svelte 5 documentation if you are unsure or notice that you made a lint error while writing some code.
 This should help you with the correct syntax.

-## Below is a cheat sheet that explains all the features of Svelte 5 in a concise way.
+## Below is a cheat sheet that explains all the features of Svelte 5 in a concise way

 # Svelte 5 Cheat Sheet